Truckload Market Update: May 2025

-Let’s take a closer look at where we’ve been and where we might be headed.
+Let’s take a closer look at where we were and where we’re heading.

 Rate trends and fuel costs